 The Mardi Gras asks the master of the house to enter,

 One expression you’ll hear at Mardi Gras is Laissez les bon temps rouler!

 So… Let the good times roll!

 This article was posted on Thursday, February 23rd, 2006 at 11:32 pm and is filed under Cajun, Countries & Cultures, French, Holiday Songs, Holidays Around the World, La Chanson de Mardi Gras - The Mardi Gras Song, Languages, Mardi Gras, Mardi Gras Songs, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “The Mardi Gras Run – Let the good times roll!”